LTUC/amman-dotnet-401d2/Curriculum/Class26/Facilitator/README.md

 2. Introduce Azure Dev OPS project management tool & VS extension  (max 1 hour)
    - Use the cheat sheet from the prep section as steps on how to create and complete tasks within ADO.
-   - Walk through the creation of a repo and cloning it down to your Visual Studio extension
+   - Walk through the creation of a repo and cloning it down to your Visual Studio.
    - Create a basic scaffolded MVC app w/ a database in class following the Azure Dev Ops work flow
-        - The demo is using User Secrets, so don't forget to include the User secrets file and Connection String file!
+        - The demo provided is using User Secrets, so don't forget to include the User secrets file and Connection String file!
         - Your initial demo should match the `ADO_Scaffold_Demo` located in the Demo Folder.

 3. [Intro to Identity](./Identity.md) (max 90 min)
-   - Register Identity in Startup File
-   - Create a new DBContext for Identity
-   - Run migration scripts to show user tables.
-   - End Result of Demo: CMSDEMO in Demo folder
+   - Review the doc for the Why/What/How of identity.
+Use this as a suggested outline of the flow of lecture.

 ### LAB Prep
 Have student pairs ready to be posted in Canvas.
 For lab, each group should be expected to: